Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Get there early for your best bet at beating the afternoon crowds.
 Visiting hours are limited to 8:30am-3:30pm daily, so you don’t want the day to get away from you, either.

 Don’t believe the scam artists outside warning folks that the palace is closed.
-This is a classic scam, and they’re waiting to take you to somewhere else that gives them givebacks.
+This is a classic ruse, and they’re waiting to take you somewhere else that gives them givebacks.
 You know better now.

 Note: If you’re super prepared like we were, you can even purchase timed tickets online.
 You’ll be able to bypass the predictably long lines of visitors waiting to get in on their merits.

-The admission fee for both the temple and the Grand Palace is 500 baht, which is about 15 USD.
+The admission fee for both the temple and the Grand Palace is 500 baht, which is about $15.
 If you’re a super short person, children under 120 cm get in free.

 Stop 3: Wat Pho

 It’s a short walk south to your next essential Bangkok stop.
-Visit Wat Pho for the giant reclining Buddha statue, but stay for the massages at the Thai Traditional Massage School.
+Visit Wat Pho for the famous reclining Buddha statue, but stay for the massages at the Thai Traditional Massage School.

-If you’re interested, head over to the massage school first, before exploring further.
-You’ll likely encounter a wait, so you’ll be putting your name down for the first available time.
+If you’re interested, head over to the massage school first before exploring further.
+You’ll likely encounter a wait, so put your name down for the first available time.

 This isn’t a spa experience.
 You’ll be getting your massage in an open pavilion space, potentially surrounded by hairy white men who may have had a different idea about what this was all about.